 Even in business offices that have largely transitioned to paperless operations, printer hardware remains an essential tool for a wide range of business activities.
 From signage to contracts to materials that employees and clients don’t want to read from a screen, the ability to print will affect both your office workflows and your customer experience.

 If you’re in the market for new printers to outfit your office space, you might be trying to decide between (business printers) or (small business printers) designed for home office use.
 While large commercial printers stand out for their higher price tag, there are many other differences that need to be considered when choosing the right type of printer for your business.
+To avoid common Printer Issues and make an informed decision, it’s essential to assess your specific printing needs and consult with experts in the field.

 Read on for a simple breakdown of the differences between these two classes of printers.